Street collections permits

 Only registered charities will be permitted to collect in Broadmead and a maximum of 3 collectors will be permitted in the pedestrianised area.
-(Please see the map attached to the street collection permit application form for locations.)
+(Please see the street collection map (pdf, 259k) (opens new window) for further details.)

 It is not possible to hold a street collection in Broadmead on week days, permits will only be given for Saturdays and Sundays.